upcs/cs341-project-ss2020-python/README.md

 ### Contact Us
 - We have successfully connected the Contact Us page with our database and will encrypt and store the information provided from the user.
 Additionally, we have implemented unit testing to check our connection to the database and we have added field error checking so that information only gets sent if the proper field requirements are met: length of names and proper email address.
+- A privacy policy is presented next to the submission button.

 ### Other
 - Travis-CI automatically deploys to Google Cloud on a sucessful master branch build.